vinicius1209/movies-scraping/README.md

 Also, Flask works like a MVC application with the routes and static templates without a lot of configuration like others stacks.

 ![](bpm.png)

+- Some movies does not have a image path, so I had to create a "default" image and show it instead of showing none
+- I created a cache mechanism to cache each requested page for 5 minutes.
+Each page works like a "CacheItem" and it is insert into the "Cache" structure.

 ### Technologies, Extensions and Libraries